'Do not fear or lose heart at the sight of this vast multitude, for the battle is not yours but God's.'

 "Lest we Forget"

-The word for the week is: "Connection"
+The word for the week is: "Truth"

 Join countless people around the world

 Liturgy of the Hours

 also known as the

 “The purpose of the Divine Office or the Liturgy of the Hours

 – Apostolic Constitution, Canticum Laudis.